Chart Color Schemes

 Maningrida is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Maningrida, as per the latest Census, 93.7% of dwellings were houses with the remaining 6.3% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NT's figures of 83.6% houses and 16.4% other dwellings.
-Home ownership in Maningrida stood at 0.9%, with mortgaged dwellings at 0.0% and rented ones at 99.1%.
-The median monthly mortgage repayment was $0, significantly lower than Non-Metro NT's average of $1,346.
-Median weekly rent in Maningrida was $90, compared to Non-Metro NT's $80.
-Nationally, Maningrida's mortgage repayments were much lower at $0 versus Australia's average of $1,863, and rents were substantially lower at $90 compared to the national figure of $375.
+In Maningrida, as per the latest Census, 93.7% of dwellings were houses while 6.3% comprised semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro NT's 83.6% houses and 16.4% other dwellings.
+Home ownership in Maningrida was at 0.9%, with mortgaged properties at 0.0% and rented ones at 99.1%.
+The median monthly mortgage repayment in the area was $0, significantly lower than Non-Metro NT's average of $1,346.
+Meanwhile, median weekly rent in Maningrida stood at $90, compared to Non-Metro NT's $80 and Australia's national figure of $375.
+Nationally, mortgage repayments averaged $1,863.

 Frequently Asked Questions - Housing